Minori: Homeland of the patron Saint Trofimena.

 As you may tell from its name, Minori is a smaller sibling of Maiori, right next to it, at walking distance.
 Archaeological finds show that it might have been the first inhabited place of Amalfi Coast, well before the building of the first true settlements.
 In fact, it's still possible to visit the ruins of an ancient Roman villa that dates back to the 1st century, well before the birth of the village itself, dated instead to the 7th century.

 Today, it is a tourist center as appreciated as Maiori, but smaller and cozier.
 It hosts a worldwide renowned pastry shop where you will have a hard time choosing what to taste, among the huge selection.
 Our suggestion is to start with the house specialty, "Ricotta e pere", a pear flavored cheesecake.
+If you stop for a meal here, instead, look for the "ndunderi", local noodles from an ancient recipe.
+They are usually made to celebrate the patron Saint's feasts.

 Its inland hosts the tiny hamlets, and some hiking trails connecting it to Maiori and Ravello just above it.